Backyard Wedding at a Nice Victorian House near Minneapolis, MN

 The Party

 After their remarkable arrival by stagecoach, we staged a picture with the bridal party and the horses.
-Then, all the guests were invited to enter in the dinner room.
+Then, all the guests were invited to enter the dinner room.

-During the dinner I “kidnapped” the bride and the groom for a 10 min photo session, in order to take advantage of the sunset light on the Root River Valley.
+Some speeches and toasts took place during dinner.
+Parents’ speeches were emotional, while friends’ ones made everyone laugh.
+During dinner, I “kidnapped” the bride and groom for a 10-minute photo session in order to take advantage of the sunset light on the Root River Valley.

 Then the DJ turned the patio into a dance floor and step by step, everyone started dancing.
+Finally, the bus came to pick up the bridal party.

 Discover other historical venues